AndersDeath/diary2/000-current.md

 # 15 January - Sunday - Yerevan - 108 day of immigration

 today I also was working on my things.
 I filled a report for my accountant.
 Also I was working on my new article.
 It's really long process for me because I decided ignoring Russian and write directly in English.
 It's absolutely weighted decision.
 I don't see any future in that part of the world.
+So, I also was working on Reactjs investigation.
+I tried Hugo project.
+It's another static website generator.